Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Estimation and Inference: Detailed Explanation

 \subsection{Inference}

-{ In this section, we address the sample uncertainty behind the estimation of our bounds.
+In this section, we address the sample uncertainty behind the estimation of our bounds.
 In summary, we propose one method to construct an $\alpha$-confidence interval around the identified set, $\left[LB, UB\right]$.
 Specifically, this interval contains the true identified set with known probability, where the probability is computed based on the thought exercise of an infinitely large number of samples.

 To construct our $\alpha$-confidence interval around the identified set, we combine the confidence bounds proposed by \cite{Chernozhukov2013} with a Bonferroni-style correction.
 Since the upper bound does not rely on intersection bounds, we use a simple bootstrap procedure to compute a $\frac{\left(1 + \alpha\right)}{2}$-confidence bound above it.
 Since the lower bound relies on intersection bounds, we use the method proposed by \cite{Chernozhukov2013} to compute a $\frac{\left(1 + \alpha\right)}{2}$-confidence bound below it.
-By taking the intersection of these two confidence bounds, we construct an $\alpha$-confidence interval around the identified set.
+By connecting the lower confidence bound below our estimated lower bound to the upper confidence bound above our estimated upper bound, we construct an $\alpha$-confidence interval around the identified set.
 Similar procedures were used by \cite{Flores2013} and \cite{Possebom2024}.

-Algorithm \ref{AlgInference} describes how to construct our confidence intervals. }
+Algorithm \ref{AlgInference} describes how to construct our confidence intervals in detail.